thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/HTTP_Requests_with_Axios.desc.md

 If one should fail, it will reject and handled by `.catch`.
 Axios' `spread` helper method, under the hood, does the same thing as the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).
 The callback provided to `spread` makes available the results of each of the requests you made in the scope of a single function.

+#### 💪 Exercise

+Take a minute to think about *what* use the `all` and `spread` helper methods provide for someone using Axios.
+We will come back and talk as a class when you are done.

 <hr />